 If you are worried your child is not progressing at school, either in learning or behaviour, then talk to the classroom teacher, the school’s Special Needs Co-ordinator (SENCO) or the principal.

-- Extra assistance
+- extra assistance

-- Adapted programmes or learning environments
+- adapted programmes or learning environments, and/or

-- Specialised equipment or materials
+- specialised equipment or materials.

 You can ask for an Individual Education Plan (IEP) meeting.
 This is attended by all the people closely involved with the student in order to identify needs and set goals.
 It gives the school and home a chance to work together to form strategies and exchange information and gives the student a better chance of success.
 Make sure roles and responsibilities are allocated and a review date is set.

 Your child might be referred to a Resource Teacher: Learning & Behaviour (RTLB).
 These teachers are specially trained and may work in just one school or across a group of schools.
 They might provide direct teaching or help the classroom teacher or aide with teaching strategies and behavioural management techniques.